AI4Finance-Foundation/FinRL-Meta/README.md

 We utilize a layered structure in FinRL-metaverse, as shown in the figure above.
 FinRL-metaverse consists of three layers: data layer, environment layer, and agent layer.
 Each layer executes its functions and is independent.
 Meanwhile, layers interact through end-to-end interfaces to implement the complete workflow of algorithm trading.

 ## DataOps

-DataOps is a series of principles and practices to improve the quality and reduce the cycle time of data science.
-It inherits the ideas of Agile development, DevOps, and lean manufacturing and applies them to the data science and machine learning field.
-FinRL-Meta follows the DataOps paradigm.
+DataOps applies the ideas of lean development and DevOps to the data analytics field.
+DataOps practices have been developed in companies and organizations to improve the quality of and efficiency of data analytics.
+These implementations consolidate various data sources, unify and automate the pipeline of data analytics, including data accessing, cleaning, analysis, and visualization.
+However, the DataOps methodology has not been applied to financial reinforcement learning re- searches.
+Most researchers access data, clean data, and extract technical indicators (features) in a case-by-case manner, which involves heavy manual work and may not guarantee the data quality.

 <div align="center">
 <img align="center" src=figs/finrl_meta_dataops.png width="800">